 PCMR later that morning issued a prepared statement from Jenni Smith, the resort's president and general manager.
 The statement included a sentence that addresses in generalities the prospects of a settlement between PCMR and Talisker Corporation.
 Vail Resorts is overseeing the litigation for Talisker Corporation as part of its agreement to operate Canyons Resort.

 "We have always preferred a fair resolution between the parties instead of a court fight, but Vail and Talisker have repeatedly rejected our more than reasonable offers and countered with outrageous demands," Smith said in the prepared statement.

 The resort, though, later that week issued the retraction, indicating that Smith did not accurately portray the situation in her quote.
 Smith is a central figure in the lawsuit and has issued a series of prepared comments through the course of the case.
-In her comment retracting the quote, she acknowledges that she made a mistake when talking about the chances of a settlement.

 "On Tuesday, I misspoke by including Vail in my comments about efforts to settle this case.
 Since Vail's involvement in this situation, neither PCMR on the one hand nor Vail and Talisker on the other hand have made or rejected any offers to settle the matter," the retraction said.

 Vail Resorts followed the PCMR retraction with a brief prepared statement in appreciation attributed to Kelly Ladyga, a spokesperson for the Colorado firm.

 "Regarding the statement released by PCMR today, we appreciate Jenni Smith correcting the remarks made to the Park Record on Tuesday.
 Vail Resorts looks forward to a resolution of this dispute that is in the best interests of the guests and community of Park City," Ladyga said in the statement.